RESBI/ChatRoom/README.md

 # ChatRoom
 It is an ChatRoom system.

-You can setup an server for a room,and it support "many people".
+You can setup an server for a room,and it support multi-people chating.

 # Fixs:
 It can display chinese or other language now if your console support it.